Isabelle Collin Dufresne

-Isabelle Collin Dufresne (6 September 1935 – 14 June 2014), known professionally as Ultra Violet, was a French-American artist, author, and both a colleague of Andy Warhol and one of his so-called Superstars.
-Earlier in her career, she worked for and studied with surrealist artist Salvador Dalí.
-Dufresne lived and worked in New York City, and also had a studio in Nice, France.
+Isabelle Collin Dufresne (6 September 1935 – 14 June 2014), known professionally as Ultra Violet, was a French-American artist, actress, and writer.
+Before becoming a Warhol superstar and appearing in several of his underground films, she studied and worked with surrealist artist Salvador Dalí.

-Early life
+Early life and education

 Isabelle Collin Dufresne was brought up in a strict religious upper-middle-class family, but she rebelled at an early age.
+She was a student at a local Catholic Sacred Hearts Convent.
+"The nuns seemed to believe I was possessed by a demon," she said.

-She was instructed at a Catholic school, and then a reform school.
-In 1953, she received a BA in Art at Le Sacré Cœur in Grenoble, France.
-She soon left France to live with an older sister in New York City.
+Dufresne disliked being at the convent so she was offered the option of leaving and traveling to America when she was seventeen years old.
+She lived with an older sister in New York City.

-Salvador Dalí and New York City
+Career

+After working at the French Embassy in New York, she returned to Europe and stayed with surrealist painter Salvador Dalí for a year and a half.

-In 1954, after a meeting with Salvador Dalí, she became his "muse", pupil, studio assistant, and lover in both Port Lligat, Spain, and in New York City.
+Dufresne met Salvador Dalí in 1954, and became his "muse", pupil, studio assistant, and lover in both Port Lligat, Spain, and in New York City.
 Later, she would recall, "I realized that I was 'surreal', which I never knew until I met Dalí."
-In the 1960s, Dufresne began to follow the progressive American Pop Art scene including Jasper Johns, Robert Rauschenberg, and James Rosenquist.
+Dalí helped her get a part in Pablo Picasso's play Desire Caught by the Tail, which was presented in 1967 in St. Tropez, France.